xplosionmind/old.tommi.space/_notes/public/Firefox.md

 - [x] `beacon.enabled` = `false` - Disables sending additional analytics to web servers.
 Details
 - [x] `browser.safebrowsing.downloads.remote.enabled` = `false` - Prevents Firefox from sending information about downloaded executable files to Google Safe Browsing to determine whether it should be blocked for safety reasons.
 [Details](https://support.mozilla.org/en-US/kb/how-does-phishing-and-malware-protection-work#w_what-information-is-sent-to-mozilla-or-its-partners-when-phishing-and-malware-protection-are-enabled)
 - [x] `network.IDN_show_punycode` = `true` - Not rendering IDNs as their Punycode equivalent leaves you open to phishing attacks that can be very difficult to notice.
 [Source](https://krebsonsecurity.com/2018/03/look-alike-domains-and-visual-confusion/#more-42636)
-- [x] `network.trr.early-AAAA` = `true` to hopefully prefer IPv6
 - [ ] `network.trr.bootstrapAddress` = `149.112.112.112` (Resolver 2 of [Quad9](https://quad9.net/)) -  DNS server to use for resolving the DoH name.
 - [ ] `media.peerconnection.enabled` = `false` - While software like NoScript prevents this, it's probably a good idea to block this protocol directly as well, just to be safe.
-Note: This **disables browser-based call functionality that is used for webapps**
+Note: This <u>disables browser-based call functionality that is used for webapps</u>
 - [x] `services.sync.prefs.sync.privacy.trackingprotection.enabled` = `true`
 - [x] `apz.allow_zooming` = `true`
 - [x] `dom.gamepad.extensions.lightindicator` = `true` - seems like a cool thing to do